Man after sunburn

 DU’IT Tough Body Probiotic Lotion is a lightweight body lotion and daily body moisturiser enriched with a powerful combination of probiotics, urea, niacinamide and Vitamin E, plus Australian Kakadu Plum and grape seed oil.
 This non-greasy formula replenishes and strengthens the skin barrier, reducing inflammation and redness associated with sunburn.
 Formulated with natural ingredients, it contains no parabens, petrolatum, mineral oil or irritants, making it suitable for sensitive skin.

-Incorporating probiotics into your skincare routine will help to restore the skin’s natural barrier, supporting a faster recovery process.
+Incorporating probiotics into your skincare routine will help to restore the skin’s barrier, supporting a faster recovery process.
 The combination of powerful actives found in Tough Body works together to provide much-needed hydration to sun-damaged skin, promoting healing and minimising peeling.
 Using Tough Body regularly not only relieves the discomfort of sunburn, but also contributes to long-term skin health by supporting a well-balanced and resilient skin microbiome.

 DU’IT Tough Body 300g